Bounded density estimator using the reflection method.

 .- trim

-Should the density estimate be trimmed to the bounds of the data?
+<scalar logical> Should the density estimate be trimmed to the range of the data?
+Default

 NA